Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 All other Tzaangors have 15 wounds and same movement as the Twistbray (5”).

-The Mutant has his own special ability allowing him to roll as many dice as the value of the Double (Vicious Beak) and for every 4+ do 1 mortal wound to one single nearby enemy.
+The Mutant has his own special ability allowing him to roll up to 6 dice for a Double (Vicious Beak) and for every 4+ do 1 mortal wound to one single nearby enemy.

 Another good use of a Double would be Uttered Words bringing him at 5 attacks at Strength 4.

-The last 2 Tzaangor options trade Toughness for number of attacks: for 85 points you can have 2 attacks at Strength 3 but Toughness 4 or for 75 points you can have 3 attacks, same strength but Toughness 3.
+The last 2 Tzaangor options trade Toughness for number of attacks: for 85 points you can have 2 attacks at Strength 3 but Toughness 4 (Blade and Shield) or for 75 points you can have 3 attacks, same strength but Toughness 3 (pair of Blades).

 Tzaangors are slightly cheaper than Kairic Acolytes so it could be convenient to have a mix of them for some melee support leaving the Acolytes shooting from distance.